Dr. Kayla Fair

 Teaching Areas & Public Health Interests:

 I have had the opportunity to teach public health concepts in clinical, community, academic and organizational settings.
 As a registered nurse, public health educator and researcher, I have more than 15 years of experience communicating complex information to both lay audiences and scientists/medical professionals.
 I have developed and facilitated health promotion trainings on a variety of topics with children as young as 4 and with adults at every stage of life.
-I have trained and mentored nursing graduates, high school students, undergraduate and graduate students with interests in health care, public health and research careers.
-Currently, I teach Theoretical Foundations for Individual and Community Health (PHED 5300), Participatory Approaches to Improving Community Health (BACH 5345) and Public Health Practice Experience (PHED 5297).
+I have trained and mentored nursing graduates, high school students, undergraduate and graduate students with interests in healthcare, public health and research careers.
+Currently, I teach BACH 5300: Theoretical Foundations for Individual and Community Health, Participatory Approaches to Improving Community Health (BACH 5345), and Public Health Practice Experience (PHED 5297).
+I also have the privilege of chairing SPH’s Interprofessional Practice Education Committee, which develops interprofessional practice education activities for the School of Public Health.

 Professional Activities & Awards:

-I am a member of the American Public Health Association (APHA), the Texas Public Health Association, American Nurses Association (ANA), Texas Nurses Association (TNA) and the Delta Omega Honor Society in Public Health.
+I am a member of the American Public Health Association (APHA), the Texas Public Health Association, the American Nurses Association (ANA), the Texas Nurses Association (TNA) and the Delta Omega Honor Society in Public Health.